Fixed-Term Parliaments Act 2011

 Groups Affected

-- The Prime Minister: The Prime Minister has responsibility for setting up the review committee.
+- The Executive (Prime Minister): The Prime Minister is responsible for establishing the review committee.

 Powered by nyModel